JosephLovato/JosephLovato.github.io/_posts/theoria/2022-09-12-Do-you-name-your-car?.markdown

     <figcaption>Constellations, stellarium-web.org</figcaption>
 </figure>

 Since our beginnings we have sought to understand the mysteries of our cosmic existence via our human intuitions.
 Another modern example of effectance anthropomorphism is COVID-19.
 Much of the language used to explain the virus attributes human actions, such as "waging war against COVID" or "the virus has come back with a vengeance."
-COVID-19, a non-living jumble of organic material has cost the lives of millions of people—-humanizing the virus is our way to cope and attempt to control its threat to humanity.
+COVID-19, a non-living jumble of organic material has cost the lives of millions of people---humanizing the virus is our way to cope and attempt to control its threat to humanity.

 <figure align="center">
     <img width="40%" src="/assets/images/car/covid.jpg">